Buck Barrow

-Marvin Ivan "Buck" Barrow (March 14, 1905 – July 29, 1933) was a member of the Barrow Gang.
+Marvin Ivan "Buck" Barrow (March 14, 1903 – July 29, 1933) was a member of the Barrow Gang.
 He was the older brother of the gang's leader, Clyde Barrow.
 He and his wife, Blanche, were wounded in a gun battle with police four months after they joined up with Bonnie and Clyde.
-Buck died of his injuries soon afterward.
+Buck died of his wounds soon afterwards.

 Early life

 Marvin Ivan "Buck" Barrow was born in Jones Prairie, Marion County, Texas, the third child of Henry and Cumie Barrow.
 An aunt, watching the little boy "running around acting like a horse," gave him the nickname Buck.
 He ceased attending school around age 8 or 9 and enjoyed fishing and hunting instead.

-In the early 1920s the older Barrow children left the family farm one by one, to marry and start careers in Dallas.
-At 18 or 19 Buck too went to Dallas, ostensibly to work for his brother repairing cars, but he quickly became part of the West Dallas petty-criminal underworld.
-His sister Marie, barely school age when she and her parents moved to the West Dallas campground, remembered watching him put spurs on roosters for cockfighting, and his pitbull, which tore off the back of her dress.
-He married twice and divorced twice during this time, and had three children by those marriages.
-Just before Christmas 1926 Buck, 23, and Clyde, 17, were arrested with a truck full of stolen turkeys they intended to sell for the holidays.
-Buck took the rap for himself and his brother and went to jail for a week, but the turkey adventure was an ironic joke, as by now Buck was making ends meet by stealing automobiles in cities all over Texas and selling them for a comfortable $100 or so to fences out of state.
+In the early 1920s, the older Barrow children left the family farm one by one to marry and start careers in Dallas.
+At 18 or 19, Buck went to Dallas, ostensibly to work for his brother repairing cars, but he quickly became part of the West Dallas petty-criminal underworld.
+His sister Marie, barely school age when she and her parents moved to the West Dallas campground, remembered watching him put spurs on roosters for cockfighting, and his pit bull, which tore the back off her dress.

+He married twice and divorced twice during this time and had three children by those marriages.
+Just before Christmas 1926, Buck, 23, and Clyde, 17, were arrested with a truck full of stolen turkeys they intended to sell for the holidays.
+Buck took the rap for himself and his brother and went to jail for a week.
+The turkey adventure was an ironic joke to them; Buck was making ends meet by stealing automobiles in cities all over Texas and selling them for a comfortable $100 or so to fences out of state.

-On November 11, 1929, Barrow met Blanche Caldwell in an unincorporated part of Dallas County called West Dallas.
+On November 11, 1929, Barrow met Blanche Caldwell in West Dallas, an unincorporated part of Dallas County.
 They fell in love almost immediately.